seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 cached realities.
 ```

----
+Each layer stores its own partial view of the truth, with its own freshness rules.

+***

-# The Deep Secret Of The Internet
+# The Deep Secret of the Internet

 Most beginners think: